Forest Service to accept applications for apprentice program

 “Make a lasting impact on the world around you and unlock opportunities for professional growth and career advancement,” read a release issued by the Forest Service.
 “Join the Forest Service, an agency of the U.S. Department of Agriculture, and be a part of an organization that is committed to caring for the land and serving people.
 Our mission is to protect our natural resources for multiple uses for today and future generations.”

-According to the release, selected applicants will attend a 3,000 hour on-the-job learning program, which includes time at a two month-long residential firefighting academy at the Wildland Fire Training Center in McClellan.
+According to the release, selected applicants will attend a 3,000 hour on-the-job learning program, which includes a two month-long residential firefighting academy at the Wildland Fire Training Center in McClellan.

-“Apprentices will be paid and all costs of training will be covered by the Forest Service,” the release said.
+“Apprentices will be paid and all costs of training will be covered by the Forest Service,” read the release.
 “All Forest Service wildland firefighting positions start at $15 an hour.”

 Applications will be accepted Aug.
 25 through Sept.
 10 via www.usajobs.gov.